Fox Sports Asia: Operations combined as ESPN Star Sports

 ESPN and Star Sports were competing with each other across Asia, but their businesses were operating at a loss.
 In October 1996, both channels agreed to combine their operations in the region.
 The resulting joint venture, later named ESPN Star Sports, was headquartered in Singapore (where ESPN's operations in Asia were based).

 On 16 January 1998, a version of Fox Sports launched in the Middle East, carried by Star Select.
-This apparently replaced ESPN STAR Sports in the region, but the pan-Asian version was available via the AsiaSat and Palapa satellites.
+This replaced ESPN Star Sports in the region, but the pan-Asian version was available via the AsiaSat and Palapa satellites.

 Relaunch as Fox Sports

 On 6 June 2012, News Corporation announced it would buy ESPN International's share in ESPN Star Sports.
 Later, Star India took over ESPN Star Sports' businesses in India and relaunched its sports channels under the Star Sports brand on 6 November 2013.

 In October 2012, Fox Football Channel was launched in Malaysia.
 The channel ceased transmission in 2015.

 On 28 January 2013, ESPN and ESPN HD were relaunched as Fox Sports and Fox Sports Plus HD in Hong Kong, Taiwan, and Southeast Asia.
 The regional version of ESPNews was relaunched as Fox Sports News, and SportsCenter Asia was relaunched as Fox Sports Central.

 On 15 August 2014, Star Sports was rebranded as Fox Sports 2, and Fox Sports Plus HD was renamed Fox Sports 3 (or Fox Sports HD in Vietnam).
 The corresponding HD and SD versions of all three channels were also launched.
 This rebranding did not affect much of East Asia: a version of Star Sports continued to broadcast to mainland China and South Korea, and the ESPN feed for Mainland China was renamed as Star Sports 2 on 10 January 2014.

-ESPN International has since refocused on its digital business building out online properties for football (ESPNFC), cricket (CricInfo), Formula 1 (ESPNF1), and Australian rugby union (ESPNscrum), and established a partnership with Multi Screen Media in India (Sony ESPN TV channel until 31 March 2020), TV5 Network in the Philippines (ESPN5 programming division until 13 October 2021), Tencent in mainland China (a dedicated ESPN section at qq.com), and Mediacorp in Singapore (local ad sales only for the ESPN website through its Partner Network division).
+ESPN International has since refocused on its digital business by developing online properties for football (ESPNFC), cricket (CricInfo), Formula One (ESPNF1), and Australian rugby union (ESPNscrum), and established a partnership with Multi Screen Media in India (Sony ESPN TV channel until 31 March 2020), TV5 Network in the Philippines (ESPN5 programming division until 13 October 2021), Tencent in mainland China (a dedicated ESPN section at qq.com), and Mediacorp in Singapore (local ad sales only for the ESPN website through its Partner Network division).

 On 31 March 2020, the website of Fox Sports Asia merged with the global ESPN website.
-Fox Sports Asia social media remained unaffected.
+Fox Sports Asia's social media accounts remained unaffected.

 On 8 March 2021, Fox Sports partnered with Emtek's OTT media service, Vidio, to make the networks available for Indonesian viewers.